-Riello UPS is urging industry leaders to consider energy storage to reduce pressure on the UK’s power grid.
+Riello UPS is urging industry leaders to consider energy storage and demand side response to reduce pressure on the UK’s power grid.

-The UK has more than 4GW of stored power in UPS units and this could be a valuable additional resource to tackle the country’s energy trilemma, according to Leo Craig, general manager of Riello UPS.
+Currently, the UK has more than 4GW of stored power in UPS units.
+According to Riello UPS General Manager Leo Craig, this could be a valuable resource to tackle the country’s energy trilemma.

 Leo was speaking following a successful UPS installation at the office of KiWi Power, the UK’s leading demand response aggregator.

-The project, funded by Innovate UK and led by GS Yuasa Battery Europe Ltd and Swanbarton Ltd, saw the creation of a ‘Virtual Power Plant’ to support KiWi Power’s 20-strong London office.
+The project, funded by Innovate UK and led by GS Yuasa and Swanbarton, saw the creation of a ‘Virtual Power Plant’ to support KiWi Power’s 40-strong London office.

 Using Lithium-ion battery technology from GS Yuasa in conjunction with the Riello UPS device, the plant works by using power generated from the batteries at peak times instead of using power from energy system operators.

-“With electricity demand set to double by 2050, these methods of demand response will become even more crucial to balance the grid,” said Leo.
+“With electricity demand set to double by 2050, these methods of demand response will become even more crucial to balance the grid.

 “This presents new challenges and opportunities for the UPS industry and with the right equipment in place, your UPS can become a vital source for energy trading as well as an insurance policy against power failure.”